HHWees/HHWees.github.io/index.md

 **About me**

-Hi there, I am a Fulbright Scholar and second‑year graduate student in Diagnostic Genetics and Genomics at UT MD Anderson Cancer Center in Houston, Texas.
-I'm currently conducting My thesis under the guidance of Dr. Wenyi Wang, focuses on developing benchmark‑informed deconvolution method to reveal immune heterogeneity in the tumor microenvironment.
-I hold a B.S. in Biotechnology and completed clinical rotations across MD Anderson’s Molecular Diagnostic Lab, gaining hands‑on experience across molecular diagnostics workflows and bioinformatics analysis.
+Hi there!
+I am a Fulbright Scholar and a second-year graduate student in Diagnostic Genetics and Genomics at UT MD Anderson Cancer Center in Houston, Texas.
+My thesis research, under the guidance of Dr. Wenyi Wang, focuses on developing benchmark-informed deconvolution methods to uncover immune heterogeneity within the tumor microenvironment.

+I hold a B.S. in Biotechnology and have completed clinical rotations in MD Anderson’s Molecular Diagnostic Laboratory, where I gained hands-on experience in molecular diagnostics workflows and bioinformatics analysis.

-My research interests span bioinformatics and cancer biology.
-My expertise includes programming in in Python, R, and bash scripting.
+My research interests lie at the intersection of bioinformatics and cancer biology.
+I have expertise in Python, R, and Bash scripting, and I am currently developing my computational skills in machine learning.

-Outside the lab, I enjoy hiking, reading, baking, and playing video games
+Outside the lab, I enjoy hiking, reading, baking 🍰, and playing video games 🎮